mjhea0/thinkful-mentor/csv-data-analysis/readme.md

 Now, let's quickly look at how to create a nice chart with Matplotlib.
 Perhaps you would like to see a [histogram](http://en.wikipedia.org/wiki/Histogram) (graphical representation of the distribution of data) of the state murder rates.
 We can use the matplotlib.pyplot package's [`hist()`](http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.hist) function for this.
 Make sure to install [Matplotlib](http://matplotlib.org/downloads.html) first.

-Before creating thr histrogram, let's first use Numpy to create a frequency distribution:
+Before creating the histogram, let's use Numpy to create a [frequency distribution](http://en.wikipedia.org/wiki/Frequency_distribution) (a graph organized to show the frequency of occurrence):

 ```python
 def create_frequency_distribution(crime):